YuliyaKVAS/React-Project/README.md

 **If user is authorized, the navigation menu will display the 5th page - the user's personal account_ (called MY PROFILE)**.

 User can **make an appointment** in  personal account.
 Possible dates and time of appointment are relevant (past dates are not available, user sees only future dates while making an appointment).
-On the same day and at the same time only one user can make an appointment.
 User can **cancel appointment**.